cpp-niel/wsterm/README.md

 ## Raycasting in the Terminal

 Just a bit of fun.
-After watching OneLoneCoder's [First Person Shooter Video](https://youtu.be/xW8skO7MFYw), inspiration struck and I had an idea to potentially get rid of the "blocky" appearance that would seem to be inevitable in a console based raycaster.
+Inspired by OneLoneCoder's [First Person Shooter Video](https://youtu.be/xW8skO7MFYw), I wanted to try to get rid of the "blocky" appearance that would seem to be inevitable in a console based raycaster.
 So this is a C++20 raycaster using ncurses which is functionally more or less the same as in OneLoneCoder's video, but with the edges smoothed a bit.